xlladdins/xll/docs/Excel4MacrosH-P.md

 **OPTIONS.LISTS.DELETE**(**list\_num**)

-List\_num    is the number of the custom list to delete.
+List\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the custom list to delete.
 The first five lists (numbered zero through 4) cannot be deleted.
 If list\_num doesn't exist, then FALSE is returned.

 **Related Functions**

-OPTIONS.LISTS.GET   Returns contents of custom AutoFill lists
+OPTIONS.LISTS.GET&nbsp;&nbsp;&nbsp;Returns contents of custom AutoFill lists

-OPTIONS.LISTS.ADD   Used to add a new custom list
+OPTIONS.LISTS.ADD&nbsp;&nbsp;&nbsp;Used to add a new custom list

 Return to [top](#H)